 "We built a new power unit.
 Both the architecture and the materials have changed".

-Shell has prepared new petrol and lubricants suitable for the increased performance.
+Shell has prepared new fuel and lubricants suitable for the increased performance.
 According to the Italian Minister of Infrastructure, Pietro Lunardi:

 "Italy and the government should take Ferrari as an example".